kailash-manasarovar/statement/docs/timeline/2023/november.md

 ## Polygon

+!!! tip "This section is a bit disordered"
+    - The reason for this is that I didn't think for one minute my professional life would be part of an international porn conspiracy when I first started writing this police statement.
+    - However, I knew that there were links into what was happening to me professionally and the constant onslaught of bullying and attacks seemed necessary to include.
+    - I am consequently not surprised to find genuine links from recruitment agents and colleagues internationally to what was happening to me in my spy-cam and sedating-tech installed apartment in Spain.
+    - I'll rework it all shortly.

+### Interview with Polygon

+- I attend a series of interviews for the job over September and October.
+- The technical interview stage is managed by Nadim.
+- I'm asked to research and write about the zero-knowledge engine, and ask questions where necessary.
+- I do a good job.
+- I have an online chat about what I have prepared with Nadim.
+- As I'm interviewing, words fly by on my UI, "wow, you're an engineer".
+- I take it to mean the hacker is watching my every move, including my job interviews.

+### Starting with Polygon

 - I start a new job at [Polygon](https://polygon.technology/), web3 crypto giant, on 1st November as a Senior Technical Writer.
 - It's a great job and I'm very excited about my new role.